ibm-datapower/datapower-samples/apim-policies/README.md

  1. Download policy sample, e.g. gatewayscript-policy, to your system (zip file gatewayscript-policy.zip). *You will have to click on “View Raw” to be prompted with the download option*.

  2. Once downloaded to your system, unzip the file.
-There should a yaml definition (e.g. gatewayscript-policy.yaml) and an implementation folder.
+There should be a yaml definition (e.g. gatewayscript-policy.yaml) and an implementation folder.
 The DataPower artifacts can be found in the implementation folder in a zip file.
 The zip file may have the same name as the one downloaded (in the case of the GatewayScript policy, gatewayscript-policy.zip).

  3. Login to the DataPower appliance and create a new DataPower domain (e.g. "foo")